How Many Times Can You Donate Your Eggs? The 6-Cycle Limit Explained

 Tip

 When evaluating any egg donation program, ask what trigger protocol they use.
-Programs using GnRH agonist triggers are associated with meaningfully lower OHSS risk.
+Programs using GnRH agonist triggers are associated with meaningfully lower OHSS risk, per the 2023 research above.
 It’s a fair question to ask before you commit to any cycle.

 Why the Limit Is Not Always Enforced

 The ASRM guideline is a professional standard, not a law.
 No federal regulation caps egg donation cycles.
-Individual programs are responsible for tracking and enforcing the limit themselves — and the data shows that doesn’t always happen.
-The same 2021 SART CORS study that found a maximum of 22 retrievals noted this as a concern specifically because outlier stimulation frequencies carry the highest risk for donors, even when each individual cycle looks normal.
+Individual programs are responsible for tracking and enforcing the limit themselves, and the 2021 SART CORS data shows that doesn’t always happen.
+The study flagged outlier stimulation frequencies as the highest-risk scenarios for donors, even when each individual cycle appears normal.

 The Gap Between Guideline and Practice